DinoRatcliffe/personal-website/content/posts/pvm-6041qm.md

 Outputting an image to this model is pretty straightforward, it receives RGBS signals that can be easily converted with a VGA to Scart adapter and then using a SCART to RGBS cable to hook up the computer.
 In my case I was using a modified Sony Vaio `VGN-UX1XN` although the modification is just an upgraded CPU so has little bearing on getting this monitor to work.

 Although the hardware setup is pretty simple getting Linux (with intel onboard graphics) to output a signal the monitor will sync to is slightly harder.
-I don't know the details but as far as I can gather the intel onboard graphics are not able to run at a slow enough clock speed for a 15Khz CRT, thus you have to use a "super resolution".
+I don't know the details but as far as I can gather the intel onboard graphics are not able to run at a slow enough clock speed for a 15KHz CRT, thus you have to use a "super resolution".
 This involves outputting a much wider resolution, the modeline used in my setup is below:

 ```sh {lineNos=false}
 "1920x240_60.00"   36.00  1920 1968 2160 2400  240 243 253 259 -hsync +vsync
 ```

 This outputs a much wider image and appears squashed on the CRT when displaying.
-However it is possible to fix this scaling issue outputting through `X11`.
+However it is possible to fix this scaling issue when outputting through `X11`.
 Here is my `xrandr` command for outputting to the CRT.

 ```sh {lineNos=false}
 xrandr --output VGA1 --primary --mode 1280x240_60 --scale 0.25x1
 ```

-This resulted in displaying an image with the correct scaling, however this position and geometry of the CRT was not great.
+This resulted in displaying an image with the correct scaling, however the position and geometry of the image was not great.
 In the next section I show how I adjusted the geometry to improve the image.

 ### Adjusting the image